SeisComP3/seiscomp3/doc/base/introduction.rst

 data processing tool including quality control, event detection and location as well as dissemination of event alerts.
-In the context of the `GITEWS <http://www.gitews.de/>`_ project (German Indian Ocean Tsunami Early Warning System) additional functionality were implemented to fulfil the requirements of 24/7 early warning control centers.
+In the context of the `GITEWS <http://www.gitews.de/>`_ project (German Indian Ocean Tsunami Early Warning System) additional functionality were implemented to fulfill the requirements of 24/7 early warning control centers.
 Major changes in the architecture of SeisComP were necessary and many new features result in the upgrade of SeisComP to version 3.
 Important SeisComP releases are shown below.